junxit/us-congress-bills-111/bill.md

 # H.R.
 5494

-> To direct the Director of the National Park Service and the Secretary of the Interior to transfer certain properties to the District of Columbia.
+> To direct the Secretary of the Interior to transfer certain properties to the District of Columbia.

 ## § 1.
 Transfer of Certain Properties